-The geographic scope of the cumulative impacts analysis is the Study Area, which is comprised of Crawford, Daviess, Dubois, Greene, Lawrence, Martin, Monroe, Orange, Perry, Pike, Spencer and Warrick counties.
+The geographic scope of the cumulative impacts analysis is the Study Area, which is comprised of Crawford, Daviess, Dubois, Greene, Lawrence, Martin, Monroe, Orange, Perry, Pike, Spencer, and Warrick counties.
 The geographic scope of analysis was adjusted appropriately to the type of resource being analyzed for impacts.
-For example, potential impairments to water quality in streams considered pollutant inputs separately by watersheds within the Study Area.
+For example, the analysis of potential impairments to water quality in streams considered pollutant inputs according to their respective watersheds within the Study Area.